danazenggg/shiny/Final_Report.md

 This plot shows the number of complications among poeple with Type II Diabetes in different ages and different genders.
 The Y axis shows age while X axis shows the number of complications that each sample has.
 We could see that number of complications is similar distributed among participants from different age and different gender.

 ### Daily Exercise Level

+Visualizing how exercise change across age by city/suburb status

 ``` r
 df_exercise = df_combine %>%